-Free E-courses developed by UNFPA: UNFPA has developed three e-courses in the area of procurement that focus on reproductive health commodities.
-The courses are available at no cost and are accessible at any time, offering flexible learning as the system allows users to resume from where they left off.
+Free E-courses developed by UNFPA.
+UNFPA has developed three e-courses that focus on the procurement of health commodities.
+The courses are available at no cost and are accessible at any time, offering flexible learning as the system allows users to pause and then resume when it is convenient.
 This means users do not need to complete the courses in one session.
 Courses include:

 - Introduction to procurement